Chinese punctuation: Typographic styles

 A death-indication mark (示亡号 (示亡號, shìwánghào)) marks a person's recent death.
 Typographically, it consists of a black border around the person's name.
 It is supported by most word processors and is supported in CSS through the border property.
 It is used in lists or bibliographical data, for example.
 Lin Suifang (林穗芳) suggests that this practice may have entered the Chinese language in the fifties when it was supposedly adopted from translations from Russian; he does not cite any sources for this statement, however.

 Apostrophe

 There is no equivalent of the apostrophe in Chinese.
 Therefore, it is omitted in translated foreign names such as "O'Neill".
 Likewise, the hyphen is used only when writing translated foreign names with hyphens.
 Otherwise, it is not used in Chinese and is omitted when translating compound words.

-Use of punctuation marks

-Several punctuation marks have ranges of use that differ from the way they are used in English, though some functions may overlap.